Managing Emotions: Dialectical Behavior Therapy for Teens & Adults

 DBT for adolescents includes a new and additional 5th skill module called Walking the Middle Path.
 Walking the Middle Path addresses issues that arise within the family system that can undermine treatment efficacy.
 This module emphasizes teaching behavior change, dialectics, and validation.
 These skills teach caregivers and their adolescents the skills needed to decrease conflict within the family system.
 It also provides shared language for families to work through issues.
 (Choosing Therapy, 2022)

 Ready to start?
-Click here to schedule a 15-minute consultation with our client concierge to explore your options!
+Click here to schedule a 15-minute consultation for teen therapy with our client concierge to explore your options!